 INTRODUCTION — For patients with a broad range of serious life-threatening illness, loss of function and independence is a common struggle and a significant contributor to diminished quality of life (QOL) [1-4].
 Rehabilitation, even in the advanced phases of an illness, can help to maintain or restore function, permit patients to retain mobility and independence, and improve symptoms, all of which can contribute to a reduced burden on families and caregivers, and better QOL .
 The main rehabilitation modalities are physical therapy, occupational therapy, and speech and swallowing rehabilitation.
 Rehabilitation of palliative care patients requires a multidimensional approach to meet the physical, emotional, social, and spiritual needs of patients and their families.
 All members of the interdisciplinary team should work toward common goals, which are dependent on the patient’s preferences and goals of care.

 This topic will cover the indications for and benefits of rehabilitation in the palliative care setting.
 We will also discuss tools to evaluate patients who are appropriate for rehabilitative services, and specific issues related to the delivery of rehabilitation services in palliative care.
 An overview of issues related to rehabilitation for geriatric patients, cardiac rehabilitation programs, pulmonary rehabilitation for patients with COPD, and issues related to physical rehabilitation for cancer survivors are presented elsewhere.
-(See "Overview of geriatric rehabilitation: Program components and settings for rehabilitation" and "Overview of geriatric rehabilitation: Patient assessment and common indications for rehabilitation" and "Cardiac rehabilitation programs" and "Cardiac rehabilitation in patients with heart failure" and "Cardiac rehabilitation in older adults" and "Pulmonary rehabilitation in COPD" and "Physical rehabilitation for cancer survivors".)
+(See "Overview of geriatric rehabilitation: Program components and settings for rehabilitation" and "Overview of geriatric rehabilitation: Patient assessment and common indications for rehabilitation" and "Cardiac rehabilitation programs" and "Cardiac rehabilitation in patients with heart failure" and "Cardiac rehabilitation in older adults" and "Pulmonary rehabilitation" and "Physical rehabilitation for cancer survivors".)

 OVERVIEW OF REHABILITATION IN PALLIATIVE CARE — Rehabilitation in palliative care is often overlooked.
 However, patients with a serious life-threatening illness experience high levels of functional loss, with increased dependency for their activities of daily living (ADLs) and mobility.
 Among the factors that can contribute to loss of function are prolonged hospitalization, deconditioning, pain, fatigue, depression, undernutrition, organ failure (eg, heart failure), neurologic injury, and musculoskeletal problems.
 Patients with cancer can additionally experience sarcopenia from direct tumor effects and fatigue from cancer treatment [1,2,6-13].